 Sustainalytics notes that given the range of variables and benchmarking involved in such issuances the applicability, strength and ambitiousness of these variables should be evaluated on a case-by-case basis.

+Assessment performed under the Climate Change Mitigation objective, identified as the most relevant.

+If a mortgage is granted to a local government, the criteria described here may be applied.

+For the geographies for which the information is not provided, it will be assumed that it does not have physical risk.

+If an auto loan is granted to a local government, the criteria described here may be applied.

 Refers to the transport of CO2 and installation of assets that increase the flexibility and improve the management of an existing network to transport CO2

 Fossil fuel baselines for bioliquids (production of electricity) - 183 CO2 e/MJ; For outermost regions and non-EU countries, the following baseline is applicable for electricity generation: 212 g CO2 eq/MJ